sfelf/paper_streets/README.md

 The map is a grid of perpendicular lines.
 It's given to you as a list of X intercepts of vertical lines, then a list of Y intercepts of horizontal lines.
 The maps vary in size and are bound by the last lines given.

 The homes are represented by X and Y coordinates.
 All numbers given are integers.
+Let's Change this also

     x_intercepts = [0, 2, 4]
     y_intercepts = [0, 2]